assafshocher/Linearizer/style_transfer/readme.md

 ![Example](../figs/sytle_interpolation_example.png)

-This application implements neural style transfer using invertible networks and linear kernels.
-It learns to map a single input image to multiple artistic styles through linearized transformations in latent space.
+This application performs neural style-transfer interpolation using our Linearizer.
+It distills multiple styles from a pretrained style-transfer network into a set of linear operators defined over a shared, invertible latent space.
+For details on the interpolation procedure, please see our paper.

 ### Supported Styles